 If your program offers an airport transfer, you either will be greeted at the airport by a Learn international staff or provided instructions on local transportation prior to arrival.

-If your program offers “Optional Airport Transfer” you may organise an arrival and departure transfer with your Learn International Coordinator at a set rate, depending on your location.
+If your program offers “Optional Airport Transfer” you may organise an arrival and departure transfer with your Learn International Coordinator at an extra fee, depending on your location.

 If you miss or have an extended delay on a flight, you must contact Learn International Coordinator via email, in your VIA-TRM account or phone, to coordinate your pickup time.